-In this interdisciplinary course, we will learn to think about wealth distribution in a quantitative fashion.
-We will learn the difference between wealth, money and income, and we will learn how these things are measured by central banks, governments and international institutions.
+In this interdisciplinary course, which requires only high school mathematics as a prerequisite, we will learn to think about wealth distribution in a quantitative fashion.
+We will learn the difference between wealth, money and income, and we will learn how these things are measured by banks, governments and international institutions.
 We will survey historical thought on this subject from mathematical, economic and philosophical perspectives.

 - Can inequality be quantified?
 What properties should a mathematical measure of inequality have to capture our intuitive notion of the concept?